1720 Keller Springs Road

 Click here to take a short survey.

 The Carrollton Senior Center is located at 1720 Keller Springs Road, just west of Josey Lane.
-This 17,300 square-foot facility consists of a large ballroom with a wood dance floor, meeting, exercise and fitness rooms, boardwalk piers on the lake, a hiking/biking trail, picture windows overlooking the lake and wetlands, full-service kitchen, and administrative offices.
+The 17,300 square-foot facility consists of a large ballroom with a wood dance floor, picture windows overlooking the lake and wetlands, meeting rooms, exercise and fitness rooms, and administrative offices, as well as boardwalk piers on the lake and a hiking/biking trail.

 The Center offers a variety of weekly leisure activities and monthly programs for senior adults ages 50+, including senior athletic opportunities, educational classes and seminars, and monthly luncheons.
 Most activities and programs are free or have a minimal charge.